Act-wise Summary of Othello

 Now Cassio tries to meet Emilia to take her help to access Desdemona.
 Iago sends Emilia out to speak with him, and she tells Cassio that Othello and his wife, Desdemona, are discussing what happened last night.
 Desdemona has already spoken to her husband, Othello, for his restoration of position and Othello gave a positive signal.

 Cassio meets Desdemona and requests to her to intercede with her husband, Othello, for restoration of his post.
 Desdemona agrees because she knows that Cassio is an old friend of Othello’s.
 Iago manipulate this meeting in such a way that suddenly Othello and Iago enter, Cassio depart quickly because he was ashamed of last light antics.
 Iago avails the opportunity and passes an undermining comment, “Ha, I like not that”.
 This comment rankles in Othello’s mind.
 Desdemona still speaks to Othello in favour of Cassio, Othello is distracted by his private thoughts.
 The moment Desdemona and Emilia leave, Iago begins to plant seeds of doubt and suspicion in Othello’s mind.
 Othello is consumed with doubt and suspicion.
-Iago leaves some sentence half spoken and change the conversation that adds suspicion in minds of Othello.
+Iago leaves some sentence half spoken and change the conversation that adds suspicion in the minds of Othello.
 He is burning is state of jealousy, uncertainty and anxiety and demands for proof from Iago that how Desdemona is unfaithful.
-Iago tells him to ask for handkerchief from Desdemona that he gave him as a gift.
+Iago tells him to ask for a handkerchief from Desdemona that he gave him as a gift.
 (Iago has already manipulated the situation because Emilia founds fallen handkerchief of Desdemona and brings it home.
 Iago snatch it from Emilia and place that handkerchief on the way of Cassio, Cassio finds that handkerchief and handover to Bianca to make a copy of it and says he will return original one to the owner when he will find the owner.)
 Iago tells Othello that he has seen Cassio using a handkerchief embroidered with strawberries; Othello identifies this handkerchief as the one he gave to Desdemona as a gift.

-When Othello enters home, he claims a headache and asks Desdemona to bind his head with handkerchief.
+When Othello enters home, he claims a headache and asks Desdemona to bind his head with a handkerchief.
 Desdemona tries to ignore his questions about the handkerchief, requesting again for Cassio’s promotion.
 Othello walks out in fury.
 Othello’s love has changed into vengeance now.
 Othello wants to kill Cassio and asks Iago for help and Iago agrees to do it, and then Othello thinks how to kill Desdemona.

 Act IV of Summary of Othello

-Othello becomes faint and furious when Iago says him that Cassio has confessed to sex with his wife, Desdemona.
+Othello becomes faint and furious when Iago tells him that Cassio has confessed to sex with his wife, Desdemona.
 Iago once again manipulate a situation when Cassio enters and Iago claims that Othello has epilepsy and ask him to leave for a while and come few moments later.
 Meanwhile Iago tells Othello to hide and listen to Cassio.
 Iago says he will ask from Cassio about his amorous adventures with his wife, Desdemona.
 Othello hides himself, and Iago talks with Cassio about love affairs with Bianca, a mistress of Cassio.
 Othello thinks Iago is asking about Desdemona.
 Then Bianca enters, with a handkerchief, which she throws back at Cassio.
 Othello sees his Desdemona’s handkerchief in the hands of Cassio’s mistress and now he is sure that Iago is right that her wife is cheating him.
 He is now convinced by Iago’s proofs and wants to kill both Cassio and Desdemona that very night.

 Othello asks Emilia about his wife, but she assures him that there is no such affair between Desdemona and Cassio.
 Othello ignores it considering that Desdemona is so cunning that she has deceived even her maid.
 Othello’s changed and threatening attitude towards Desdemona, and calling her “whore” and “strumpet” makes her frightened.
 Emilia comes in, and Othello leaves.
 Desdemona is aware that she is being punished, but she does not know the actual reason.
 Emilia suspects that some wicked has turned Othello against Desdemona.
 When Desdemona tries to ask from Iago to advise her to pacify Othello, he cleverly says that these are state affairs that make him angry.